Silent Epidemic

 What do women find helpful from health professionals?

 Women who experience domestic violence will frequently access health services as they seek help for their injuries.
-In response, many professional health organisations have issued clinical guidelines on how to identify and respond appropriately to women and children have or are experiencing domestic violence and abuse.1 As mentioned previously, women find routine enquiry in certain health settings acceptable, providing that the health professional is caring, sensitive and non-judgemental.
+In response, many professional health organisations have issued clinical guidelines on how to identify and respond appropriately to women and children have or are experiencing domestic violence and abuse.16 As mentioned previously, women find routine enquiry in certain health settings acceptable, providing that the health professional is caring, sensitive and non-judgemental.
 They want their experiences of violence to be believed and validated.
 It is important to acknowledge that routine enquiry for domestic violence may not be appropriate in all health settings, but maternity and women’s health services provide an ideal setting to communicate with women who are experiencing domestic violence.
 Though, to be able to do this safely and effectively, it is essential that healthcare professionals receive specialist education to be able ask the question in a sensitive manner and to be able to respond appropriately to a disclosure from a woman.
 Healthcare professionals must be educated and supported to provide appropriate and accurate advice and help to women and children.
 It is important that they are aware of their professional responsibilities and be familiar with appropriate referral pathways, while acknowledging the limitations of their role.
 (Table 1)

 Routine enquiry for domestic violence and abuse can reach many women who previously have not been provided with an opportunity to disclose their history of violence.
-Most importantly, a visible healthcare response will not only promote disclosures of violence from women, but also communicate a strong message to society; that domestic violence and abuse in any form is no longer acceptable.13
+Most importantly, a visible healthcare response will not only promote disclosures of violence from women, but also communicate a strong message to society; that domestic violence and abuse in any form is no longer acceptable.17

 Key messages

-- The healthcare system has a significant role to play in a multisectoral response to violence against women
+• The healthcare system has a significant role to play in a multisectoral response to violence against women

-- A supportive response could be the catalyst to safety and recovery for women and children experiencing domestic violence
+• A supportive response could be the catalyst to safety and recovery for women and children experiencing domestic violence

-- All women disclosing domestic violence should be reassured that their information will be shared in a safe and appropriate manner
+• All women disclosing domestic violence should be reassured that their information will be shared in a safe and appropriate manner

-- All health organisations should have robust domestic violence policies and guidelines.
+• All health organisations should have robust domestic violence policies and guidelines.

-- Health services should provide support and ongoing domestic violence education
+• Health services should provide support and ongoing domestic violence education

-and training - Healthcare professionals who provide care
+• Healthcare professionals who provide care

-to women and children should be aware of local support agencies and the services they can provide - Routine enquiry/screening in this article refers to asking all adult women a set of standardised questions about a history of domestic violence at nominated health services such as maternity, mental health, drug and alcohol services, accident and emergency departments, sexual assault services and well women clinics, including gynaecology.
+• Routine enquiry/screening in this article refers to asking all adult women a set of standardised questions about a history of domestic violence at nominated health services such as maternity, mental health, drug and alcohol services, accident and emergency departments, sexual assault services and well women clinics, including gynaecology.

 Domestic Violence Helpline